Strategic business planner

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

-Sets policies, standards, and guidelines for how the organisation conducts strategy development and planning.
-Leads and manages the creation or review of a strategy which meets the requirements of the business.
-Develops, communicates, implements and reviews the processes which ensure that the strategic management is embedded in the management and operational plans of the organisation.
+Strategic planning | ITSP | 6 | Sets policies, standards and guidelines for how the organisation conducts strategy development and planning.
+Leads and manages the creation or review of a strategy that meets the requirements of the business.
+Develops, communicates, implements and reviews the processes which embed strategic management in the operational management of the organisation. |

 Leadership skills